ChrisaMaritz/Test/README.md

 - `HelloWorld.swift` prints a classic greeting.
 - `NumberGuess.swift` is a small text-based game where you guess a random number.
+- `DiceGame.swift` pits you against an AI in a dice duel with optional chat messages and a high/low prediction bonus.
+  It also draws simple ASCII dice and a scoreboard for a more visual experience.

 ## Running the examples